NinerXrayBravoTwoTwo/MassEnergyUnits/README.md

 This project provides a small `massenergy.units` file for [GNU Units](https://www.gnu.org/software/units/).
 It redefines the second as the distance light travels in one second and sets the speed of light `c = 1`.
 Mass and energy then convert directly via \(E = mc^2\).

-Through this lens, a gram is about 21 kilotons of TNT (think Trinity, Nagasaki — about 25 GW hours).
+Through this lens, a gram is about 21 kilotons of TNT (think Trinity, Nagasaki — about 25 GWh).

 A sugar cube is about a gram — city-scale military destruction.